ScaledMarkets/dabl/UserGuide/README.md

 # User Guide Table Of Contents

+[DABL Concepts](Concepts.md) — Skip this if you are impatient ;-)

 [The Simplest Case: Print Hello Word](SimplestCase.md) — So that you know the basic structure of a DABL specification.

 [Compiling a Source File](Compiling.md)
-— So that you know how to make a task do things.
+— So that you know how to make a DABL task do real things.

 [Pulling From a Source Repository](PullingFromSourceRepo.md) — So that your tasks can obtain source artifacts.